An example of a real-time, collaborative multi-page web app built with Phoenix LiveView

 All the client code is managed by Vite

-and done (mostly) in a declarative way in the file vite.config.js.
+and done in the file vite.config.js.

 .